glauciellesa/rock-notes/README.md

 ## Vue 3 + TypeScript + Vite

 Rock Notes is a simple note-taking application inspired by Apple Notes.
 It allows users to create, edit, and delete notes.
-This README provides an overview of the application's features, setup instructions, and configuration details.
+This README provides an overview of the application's features and installation.

 ## Features